3 DAYS FROM $1,299

 Your tour showcases the main attractions of Tórshavn, plus some of the surroundings.
 In Tinganes, the narrow neck of land that divides Tórshavn’s two harbors, you’ll see a cluster of modest, red wooden houses that was one of the oldest parliamentary gatherings in the world.
 Vikings would convene here for regular “Thing” meetings to resolve conflicts and establish laws.
 Contrast this with the contemporary Løgting or “Law Assembly” that serves as the Faroese Parliament.
 The office of the prime minister is also located here.
 At the National Museum of the Faroe Islands, you’ll see various displays celebrating the islands’ natural and cultural heritage.
 One of the most important is the Kikjubøstólarnirlso which are pew-ends from the ancient St. Olav’s church.
 Dating from the 12th century, these national treasures feature elaborate carvings depicting the apostles and other biblical lore.

-Cultural Discovery: Enjoy a little predinner entertainment as a local Faroese folk troupe comes aboard to serenade us.
+Enjoy a little predinner entertainment as a local Faroese folk troupe comes aboard to serenade us.

 Cruising the North Atlantic

 A full day to relax on board your 5-star ship.
 Throughout the day, your expedition team will be conducting different presentations on topics relevant to your destinations, and you'll also have a moment to take advantage of your ship’s other amenities to refresh and restore yourself, perhaps visiting the sauna or enjoying a soothing massage in the spa.